pareshios/Player/README.md

 Use Cases:
    * As per the apple documentation in US "All Purchase is final" policy applies.
 Based on which country you are serving different policies are engaged.
-   * Since all refund can be processed through apple payment procedure.
-After some grace period apple may refund the purchase price or less.
+   * Since all refunds can be processed through the apple payment procedure.
+After some grace period, apple may refund the purchase price or less.

 ### Billing Issues
-Customer Info object will have the status about any kind of subscription or billing issues.
-For example anytime user has requested refund or canceled or chage to lower subscrition plan.
-They might endup in billing issue.
-In such cases revenueCat will give two impotant flag
+The customer Info object will have the status of any kind of subscription or billing issues.
+For example, anytime a user has requested a refund or canceled or changed to a lower subscription plan.
+They might end up in a billing issue.
+In such cases, revenueCat will give two important flag
 **UnSubscribe Detected at**

 **Billing Issue Detected at**

-**Note:-** We can show flag or restrict user from accessing the access when this date are not nil in customer info object.
+**Note:-** We can show a flag or restrict the user from accessing the access when this date is not nil in the customer info object.

 ### Upgrades, Downgrades, & Management [&#x270D;](https://www.revenuecat.com/docs/managing-subscriptions)
 App Store

 There are no code changes required to support upgrades, downgrades, and crossgrades for iOS subscriptions in your app.
-A customer can choose to upgrade, downgrade, or crossgrade between subscriptions as often as they like.
+Customer can choose to upgrade, downgrade, or crossgrade between subscriptions as often as they like.

 According to Apple, when a customer changes their subscription level, access to the new product can vary depending on the change: